Why ‘Dune’ should win Best Picture at this year’s Oscars

 Did I mention there are enormous sandworms?

 This is hard sci-fi, and it’s a lot to ask viewers to understand.
-Fortunately, Denis Villeneuve made his film in such a way that viewers need merely to almost understand it to enjoy the movie.
+Fortunately, Denis Villeneuve made a movie that viewers can merely almost understand and still love.
 The director somehow found a way to help newbies get through his Dune without holding their hands.
 Villeneuve, who cowrote the screenplay with Jon Spaihts and Eric Roth, wisely halved the book into two movies, and uses economical storytelling to make the densest material not feel like reading a book.
 For instance, David Lynch’s Dune starts with Princess Irulan (Virginia Madsen) talking directly to camera for two minutes straight, while the new version axes Princess Irulan entirely (Florence Pugh will play her in the sequel) and opts for a vivid depiction of life on Arrakis—narrated by a Fremen named Chani (Zendaya)—nodding toward what lies ahead for the planet.

 This intro reveals key concepts and themes without getting lost in the weeds, and things continue in this fashion for the duration.
 Villeneuve doles out his exposition in breadcrumbs not blocks, leading the audience on, further and further, until about halfway through the movie.
-At this point, both rookies and old hands alike finally know everything they need in order to sit back and soak in the grand cinematic spectacle, without also having to keep up.
+At this point, both rookies and old hands alike finally know everything they need in order to sit back and soak in the grand cinematic spectacle of the setup paying off, without having to actively keep up.

 Theaters and streamers